Isabelle Faust, Jakub Hrůša / Tonhalle Orchestra

 III.
 Moderato (The Queen’s Monastery, Brno)

 The third movement starts like a relaxed, complacent peasants’ dance with an elegiac melody, to which a resting note in the bass tuba forms a steady foundation, a resting pole.
 But the movement livens up, evolving into enthralling rhythms, accompanying jubilant calls by piccolo, flute, and oboe.

 IV.
 Allegretto (The Street Leading to the Castle)

 V. Andante con moto (The Town Hall, Brno)

 Another movement with elegiac melodies in the wind instruments.
 Here, Janáček adds echo-like repeats of a rolling motif, creating the impression of vast spatial depth.
 But then, the music picks up momentum through virtuosic melodies in the woodwinds.
-Tremolos in the strings increase the tension—and finally, the fanfares from the initial movement set in again—and the piece ends in splendid, musical fireworks that are hard to find elsewhere!
+Tremolos in the strings increase the tension.
+Finally, the fanfares from the initial movement set in again.
+The piece ends in splendid, musical fireworks that are hard to find elsewhere!

-A fascinating, catchy composition—even though it’s probably not music that one wants toi listen to day-in, day-out: excellent, even splendid entertainment, for sure, especially if performed as well as that evening!
+A fascinating, catchy composition—even though it’s probably not music that one wants to listen to day-in, day-out- Excellent, even splendid entertainment, for sure, especially if performed as well as that evening!